peter5500/NEU-Webtool/exams/exam02/part01/answers.md

 ### Answer:

-1.CORS is a mechanism that uses additional HTTP headers to let a user gain permission to access selected resources from a server on a different origin.
+1. CORS is a mechanism that uses additional HTTP headers to let a user gain permission to access selected resources from a server on a different origin.
 Often used when requests a resource from a different domain, protocol, or port than the one from which the current document originated.
 The CORS requires the client-side code, the browser, and the server to work together.
 Since the client-side code has to explicitly initiate a Cross-Origin request and the browser has to ask the server if it is permitted.
 So CORS has to do with the browsers.

-2.Since SOP only has the access to its origin, by using CORS can provide cross-origin access.
+2. Since SOP only has the access to its origin, by using CORS can provide cross-origin access.